tektechnologies/Instructor-Prep/301/week_3/class-14/class_14.md

 - redeploy our main branch, but does it work?
 - build and deploy env variables from the front end.
 - REACT_APP_SERVER and our
-- dont forget to remove the / at the end.
+- don't forget to remove the / at the end.

 ## Assessment Administration